 5. Stop broken and sharp edges from nails or rails.

 7. Least amount of maintenance - so I can ride more.

-your horse's needs.
+horse's needs.
 Because, the most important fence is a safer alternative to what you have had and to what is on the

 market.
+Your

-Your pastures are primarily your horse's home, where they live and it needs to be as safe as it can be.
-Your list can
+pastures are primarily your horse's home, where they live and it needs to be as safe as it can be.
+Your list can include any important

 1. Need to have cross fencing in the first pasture.

 2. Move gates closer to the barn entrance.

 3. Incorporate waterer between cross fenced pasture.

 4. Be sure to have a large gate access in the back for big equipment.

 5. Create a ‘catch area’ closer to the barn to be able to bring horses out of the pasture easier.